hunkim/ReinforcementZeroToAll/README.md

 # Lab code (WIP), but call for comments

-This is code for labs covered in TensorFlow basic tutorials (in Korean) at https://www.youtube.com/watch?v=BS6O0zOGX4E&list=PLlMkM4tgfjnLSOjrEJN31gZATbcj_MpUm.
-(We also have a plan to record videos in English.)

-This is work in progress, and may have bugs.
+This is work in progress, and may have bugs. (lab-08 is in WIP.)
 However, we call for your comments and pull requests.
 Check out our style guide line:

 * More TF (1.0) style: use more recent and decent TF APIs.